fpgasystems/AMD-OHC-2024/README.md

 ~~~
 $ ./main -b 1 -n 64 -x 64 -r 0 -l 1 -w 1 -t <Mellanox-IP-address>
 ~~~
-If the Mellanox-side runs `RDMA_server_v2.c`, the FPGA-side should now show a print-out of the received and acceptable payload - a warm greeting to the OHC-audience.
+If the Mellanox-side runs `RDMA_server_v2.c`, the FPGA-side should now show a print-out of the received and acceptable payload - a warm greeting to the audience.
 On the other hand, if the Mellanox-side runs `RDMA_server_v2_presentation.c`, the payload will trigger DPI and therefore be blocked and not received on the FPGA-side.
 As a consequence, no printout will be generated.

 # SW / ML-artifacts: How to evaluate the model-performance
 Finally, as part of the project, scripts for training and evaluating the models are included.
 We trained models using QKeras, a Python library built on top of Keras and TensorFlow for training quantized neural networks, which are particularly suitable for the FPGA architecture.
 To train the model, a dataset is required.
 As described in Section III-B of the project report, the models were trained on a wide range of file types.
 As these files stem from different, publicly available datasets, each of which has its own applicable T&Cs, but also takes up significant storage space, we couldn't include the data used for training in the submission.
 Instead, those wishing to train models should follow the steps described in Section III-B of the report to obtain the various files used for training the models.
 Once the data is prepared, the first step is to create a Python virtual environment.
 To train the model, it's necessary to have TensorFlow, QKeras and NumPy installed; however, since we use hls4ml to convert the model to an FPGA IP, it is sufficient to only install hls4ml, as it has the former libraries as dependencies.
 To do so, the following commands are required: